-- Custodial this is where the scheme itself holds the deposit during the tenancy. - Insurance backed this is where the landlord or agent holds the deposit during the tenancy, but must give it to the scheme at the end of the tenancy if there is a dispute.
-The scheme is insured because this guarantees that tenants will always get back the money to which they are entitled.
-TDS is an insurance-backed scheme.
+Custodial - this is where the scheme itself holds the deposit during the tenancy.

+Insurance backed - this is where the landlord or agent holds the deposit during the tenancy, but must give it to the scheme at the end of the tenancy if there is a dispute.
+The scheme is insured because this guarantees that the tenants will always get the money back to which they are entitled.